-G. Communications
+F. Communications

-- Planning is underway for an EFDC model training with DWR in the late summer, UNRBA Technical Stakeholder Workshop in the fall, and regulatory forum in the spring of 2024. - The Executive Director will continue scheduling presentations at the local government's Board, Council, and other meetings to discuss the recommendations for a revised nutrient management strategy over the next several months.
+- Planning is underway for an EFDC model training with DWR, a UNRBA Technical Stakeholder Workshop, and regulatory forum in the spring of 2024. - The Executive Director will continue scheduling presentations at the local government's Board, Council, and other meetings to discuss the recommendations for a revised nutrient management strategy over the next several months.

-Item Summary (Forrest Westall): As previously summarized, there are several efforts of outreach underway, including ongoing engagement with DWR and development of a concepts and principles document for review by a broad group of stakeholders.
+Item Summary (Forrest Westall): As previously summarized, there are several efforts of outreach underway, including ongoing engagement with DWR and development of a draft concepts and principles document for review by a broad group of stakeholders.
 Following discussion with communications staff at the City of Durham, the communications team is developing a high-level, public-facing document to describe the challenges for the Falls Lake watershed and the concepts and principles under consideration by the UNRBA to maintain and improve water quality in Falls Lake.
 This electronic document can be distributed by the local governments and utilities to their contact lists and social media accounts to provide information about the effort and how the general public and other organizations can be involved in review of the draft documents in preparation for submittal in December 2023.

-In addition to the Symposium summarized earlier, the UNRBA held a session at WRRI's Annual Conference the afternoon of March 23rd.
-This session presented the key findings from the UNRBA monitoring and modeling studies and included a participatory session to hear feedback on the draft recommendations for a revised nutrient management strategy.
 The UNRBA is planning a workshop with DWR, NC Collaboratory staff and researchers, and NGOs to discuss stakeholder feedback on the concepts for a revised nutrient management strategy.
-A Technical Stakeholder Workshop is planned for fall 2023 that will provide a more in-depth review of the materials presented at the March and April conferences and discuss updated recommendations for the revised nutrient management strategy based on feedback from WRRI, the Symposium, and the workshop with DWR, NC Collaboratory staff and researchers, and NGOs.
+A Technical Stakeholder Workshop is planned for late summer/early fall 2023 that will provide a more in-depth review of the materials presented at the March WRRI Annual Conference and the April Symposium and discuss updated recommendations for the revised nutrient management strategy based on feedback from WRRI, the Symposium, and the workshop with DWR, NC Collaboratory staff and researchers, and NGOs.
 We have discussed expansion of outreach efforts through our Board Directors, PFC members and their elected and leadership representatives remains a priority.
 We continue to seek input from our membership, including the locally elected officials, on opportunities to reach out to important local stakeholders, including the public living in the jurisdictions.
 The Executive Director will continue scheduling presentations at the local government's Board, Council, and other meetings to discuss the recommendations for a revised nutrient management strategy over the next several months.
-He presented to the City of Durham Environmental Affairs Board on April 12, 2023 and plans to present to the Wake County Growth & Sustainability Committee on

-September 18, 2023.
+He presented to the City of Durham Environmental Affairs Board on April 12, 2023 and plans to present to the City of Creedmoor on July 17, 2023; Wake County Growth & Sustainability Committee on September 18, 2023; and the Durham County Board of Commissioners on October 2, 2023.
 The Executive Director will continue to reach out to local government staff to identify needs and support staff with implementation of the IAIA Program and participation in developing the revised nutrient management strategy.